spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 The Right-Sizing tab displays a Dashboard divided into the following panels:

-*  The Right-Sizing Savings panel: Summarizes your potential maximum savings from right-sizing, vCPU and memory usage, and recommendations for a selected namespace, workload, and container.
+*  The Right-Sizing Savings panel summarizes your potential maximum savings from right-sizing, vCPU, and memory usage and recommendations for a selected namespace, workload, and container.
 *  Right-sizing Resource Usage panel: This panel graphically displays your vCPU and memory resource usage in the last two weeks.

 >**Note**: If the Right Sizing tab does not display any data: